 To retrieve your Turnitin report and instructor comments for a Turnitin assignment in Canvas, first go to your Grades.
-Then, click on the Turnitin Assignment name.
-Once you have the assignment details page open, click on the percentage score that you received from Turnitin (See Fig. 1).
+Then, select the Turnitin Assignment name.
+Once you have the assignment details page open, select the percentage score that you received from Turnitin (See Fig. 1).

 Figure 1: Turnitin Assignment Submission Details

 A PDF of your work will appear in the Turnitin Document Viewer (See Fig. 2).